 In elementary schools in Bellingham, Washington, children in every grade are learning important and age-appropriate information about the environment.

-From A Child’s Point Of View has two elements: the titular program, which provides an opportunity for children to work through climate anxiety in the classroom through drama and activities; and Project We Beam, which produces public-facing art installations that share the fears, dreams and ideas of the children in these classrooms to inspire empathy, action and understanding in our community.
+From A Child’s Point Of View has two elements, like two sides of a coin: the titular program, which provides an opportunity for children to work through climate anxiety in the classroom through drama and activities; and Project We Beam, which produces public-facing art installations that share the fears, dreams and ideas of the children in these classrooms to inspire empathy, action and understanding in our community.

 At the moment a child expresses anxiety, the adult in the room is the safe harbor.
 After a pause, in moments of calm, ask what one thing the child would like to do.
 Simple, doable actions, no matter how small – for example, pick up trash in your local park, close the tap when brushing teeth at bedtime.